-Students are chosen by audition, ensuring those with aptitude can take class with similarly talented dancers.
+Students are chosen from all over New Zealand by audition, ensuring those with aptitude can take class with similarly talented dancers.
 Classes complement the student’s current dance training while providing first-hand experience of the School’s teachers, training style and facilities.

 The Scholars programme provides training for classical ballet students from the age of 10 (year 6 at school).

 The programme focuses on the principles of movement, incorporating the definitions of techique as required in ballet, while embracing musicality and artistry.

 Classes are small and the ballet training is supported by allied subjects such as body conditioning.
 The level of technique and the frequency of classes increase annually to the age of 16 in preparation for the School’s full-time course.

 While the programme focuses on dancers from the lower North Island, under special circumstances students from other regions are invited to participate.
 Student progress through a tiered structure is assessed each year and from Level 4 students participate in the four weekends of the Associates programme.

 Progression beyond Level 2 is at the discretion of the School.